 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 One of the highlights of summer is enjoying fresh corn on the cob.
 Sweet corn is a popular vegetable for many of our summer cookout meals.
-You will soon be able to find sweet corn available locally in Wayne County.
+You are now able to find sweet corn available locally at the Farm Credit Farmers Market in Wayne County.

 Even though the specific time of when sweet corn originated cannot be pin-pointed, we know that it was grown by American Indians and was first collected by European settlers in the 1770s.